saharshmehrotra/Earnings-Call-Transcripts-Analysis/README.md

 - Provide users with a summarized version of extensive earnings call transcripts.
 - Generate sentiment-based summaries, offering both positive and negative viewpoints.
-- Develop a chatbot for interactive financial Q&A, allowing personalized inquiries.
+- Develop a chatbot for interactive financial Q&A which allows personalized inquiries.

 ## Dataset

-This project uses ECTs from the top 50 companies, scraped from AlphaSpread and organized by company, year, and quarter.
-Each transcript provides information about key financial metrics, enabling analysis across various time frames.
+This project uses ECTs from the top 50 companies, scraped from AlphaSpread (www.alphaspread.com) and organized by company, year and quarter.
+Each transcript provides information about key financial metrics enabling analysis across various time frames.

 ## Methodology

 ### Data Collection

-- ECTs were scraped using BeautifulSoup and Requests libraries, cleaned, and stored as text files organized by company, year, and quarter.
+- ECTs were scraped using BeautifulSoup and Requests libraries, subsequently cleaned and stored as text files organized by respective company, year and quarter.
 - Standard preprocessing techniques (tokenization, lowercasing) were applied to the text.

 ### Summarization

 - The BART transformer model was used for summarization, handling large transcripts by splitting them into manageable chunks.
-- Generated summaries capture critical financial metrics, strategies, and market sentiments for each earnings call.
+- Generated summaries capture critical financial metrics, strategies and market sentiments for each earnings call.

 ### Sentiment-based Summarization

 1. **Sentiment Analysis**: Using a BiLSTM model with GloVe 100-d embeddings and multi-head attention mechanism, the model achieved 90% accuracy on the Financial Phrasebank dataset.
-2. **Concise Summarization**: Leveraging the T5 model fine-tuned on the ECTSum dataset, the model generates sentiment-based summaries, classified as positive or negative with a context window of three sentences.
+2. **Concise Summarization**: Utilizing the T5 model fine-tuned on the ECTSum dataset, the model generates sentiment-based summaries, classified as positive or negative with a context window of three sentences.

 ### Conversational AI (Chatbot)